SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Carbonado.md

----
-title: "Carbonado"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

-Carbonado is a [Resource](/docs/slimefun/resources) that can be used to craft a variety of other, high-tier endgame items.
+Carbonado is a [Resource](https://github.com/Slimefun/Slimefun4/wiki/Resources) that can be used to craft a variety of other, high-tier endgame items.
 Before you can craft Carbonado, you have to craft Raw Carbonado.

 ## Obtaining

-Raw Carbonado can be crafted in the [Smeltery](/docs/slimefun/smeltery) using 1 [Synthetic Diamond](/docs/slimefun/synthetic-diamond) (vanilla minecraft diamonds will not work), 1 [Carbon Chunk](/docs/slimefun/carbon) and 1 Glass Pane.
+Raw Carbonado can be crafted in the [Smeltery](https://github.com/Slimefun/Slimefun4/wiki/Smeltery) using 1 [Synthetic Diamond](https://github.com/Slimefun/Slimefun4/wiki/Synthetic-Diamond) (vanilla minecraft diamonds will not work), 1 [Carbon Chunk](https://github.com/Slimefun/Slimefun4/wiki/Carbon) and 1 Glass Pane.
-Carbonado can be crafted in the [Pressure Chamber](/docs/slimefun/pressure-chamber) using 1 Raw Carbonado.
+Carbonado can be crafted in the [Pressure Chamber](https://github.com/Slimefun/Slimefun4/wiki/Pressure-Chamber) using 1 Raw Carbonado.